A Pessimistic Approximation for the Fisher Information Measure: Conclusion

 \section{Conclusion}

-We have established a strong and generic lower bound for the Fisher information measure.
+We have established a generic and compact lower bound for the Fisher information measure.
 By various examples we have shown that the derived expression has the potential to provide a good approximation in a broad number of cases.
 This makes the presented information bound a versatile mathematical tool for a variety of problems encountered in the design and optimization of signal processing systems.
-Further, the pessimistic nature of the attained alternative information measure allows to strengthen insights on worst-case noise and to generalize classical results on Gaussian system models which exhibit minimum Fisher information.
-Finally, we have outlined how to use the presented information bound in order to benchmark physical measurement systems with output statistics of unknown analytical form.
+Further, the pessimistic nature of the attained alternative information measure allows us to strengthen insights on worst-case noise and to generalize classical results on Gaussian system models which exhibit minimum Fisher information.
+Finally, we have outlined how to use the presented information bound in order to benchmark the estimation capability of physical measurement systems with output statistics of unknown analytical form.